- Academic Advising

 Extensions of Time Limits

 A student may request an extension of the time limit for completion of degree requirements due to special circumstances (e.g., medical, personal, professional, or research related reasons).
-A student requesting an extension shall complete an Extension of Time Limit for Completion of Degree Requirements form ( ), attach required information, and contact the Graduate Program Director.
+A student requesting an extension shall complete an Extension of Time Limit for Completion of Degree Requirements form, attach required information, and contact the academic advisor.

 Extensions are ordinarily limited in duration to one full academic year.
-If a student has not completed all degree requirements by the extended deadline, the student may request an additional extension for a period of up to one year; in such cases, the Graduate Program Director will review the student's record and future plans to determine whether an additional extension is in the best interests of the student and the program Students who do not complete all degree requirements within the required time limit are subject to dismissal from the program.
+If a student has not completed all degree requirements by the extended deadline, the student may request an additional extension for a period of up to one year; in such cases, the Dean may review the student's record and future plans to determine whether an additional extension is in the best interests of the student and the program.
+Students who do not complete all degree requirements within the required time limit are subject to dismissal from the program.
 If a student receives such an extension, she/he must either take a Leave of Absence or be enrolled in Master’s Study (IPS 605).

 Transcripts of Graduate Work